vbcontrib/VBAngular/README.md

 ```
 npm install -g @angular/cli
 ```

+## Cloning this Repo GitHub
+You can either use the Team Explorer in Visual Studio to clone this repository, or you use the Visual Studio Developer Command Prompt.
+* Open the Command Prompt.
+* Navigate to the base folder where you store your GitHub projects - e.g. `GitHubDev`
+* Type `git clone https://github.com/KlausLoeffelmann/VBAngular`.
+This created the subfolder 'VbAngular' and clones the repo into that folder.

 ## Prerequisites after getting the project from GitHub
 * Change into the project directory, and further to the project subfolder `RoamingClipboardApi`.